-Emotional Wellness Month - History
+Emotional Wellness Month timeline

 According to the study, meditation and mindfulness can help create new grey matter in the brain, which improves memory, learning abilities, compassion, and self-awareness.

 The ADA includes protections from discrimination for mentally and physically disabled Americans.
 These protections extend to employment, public transportation, accommodations, and government agencies.

 Congress authorizes funding and construction grants for community mental health centers.
 The legislation is signed and enacted by President Kennedy.

 The National Mental Health Act creates the National Institute of Mental Health to promote emotional wellbeing on a national level.

 German psychiatrist Emil Kräpelin becomes the first to publish a comprehensive system of psychological disorders centering around a pattern of symptoms and potential underlying physiological cause.